 (1) All licensees, required to produce audited accounts, must comply with section 57 of the Law.
-In particular, the Commission must be notified of the - (a) appointment of an auditor;

-- (b) removal of an auditor;

-- (c) resignation of an auditor;

-- (d) signing-off of a qualified audit report.

-2.8 Annual Review

-- (1) The Annual Review requirements, set out in section 67 of the Law - (a) need only be undertaken by Part III VASP Licensees and such other licensees specifically directed to do so by the Commission; and - (b) must review all matters specified by the Commission.

-2.9 Annual Return
+In particular, the Commission must be notified of the - (a) appointment of an auditor; (b) removal of an auditor; (c) resignation of an auditor; (d) signing-off of a qualified audit report.
+2.8 Annual Review (1) The Annual Re view requirements, set out in section 67 of the Law - (a) need only be undertaken by Part III VASP Licensees and such other licensees specifically directed to do so by the Commission; and (b) must review all matters specified by the Commission.
+2.9 Annual Return (1) A licensee, at the Commission ne end of the Annual Return Period, must make an Annual Return, to n.
+(2) The Annual Re turn Period must coincide with the licensee's financial year.

-- (1) A licensee, at the end of the Annual Return Period, must make an Annual Return, to the Commission. - (2) The Annual Return Period must coincide with the licensee's financial year. - (3) An Annual Return must be made, to the Commission, within six calendar months of the end of the Annual Returns Period to which it relates.
+the end of the Annual Returns Period to which it relates.

+An Annual Return must be made, to the Commission, within six calendar months of